 Want to take a day trip to Tulum from Playa del Carmen?
 You’ve come to the right guide!

-As a Playa del Carmen resident and local travel blogger, I’ve taken countless day trips to Tulum and I’m here to help!
+As a travel blogger that lives in Playa del Carmen, I’ve taken countless day trips to Tulum and I’m here to help!

 In this post, I’m sharing everything you need to know about taking a day trip to Tulum from Playa del Carmen including how to get there, top things to do, restaurant recommendations, and top tips for visiting.